Can Propane-LPG Tanks (Gas Cylinders) Explode - Propane-LPG Tank Explosion - LPG Explosion

 In my many years in the LPG industry, I have seen many BBQ fire investigation reports and photos.

-Gas stove explosions are rare.
+A cooking gas explosion (gas leak explosion) is preventable.
 The important thing is to make sure the flame is lit, so that there is no accumulation of gas.

-No gas accumulation equals no gas stove explosion.
+No gas accumulation equals cooking gas explosion.

 Tradespeople Incidents with Other Gases